AVEVA/sample-adh-streaming-updates_rest_api-dotnet/StreamingUpdatesRestApi/README.md

 1. Create a SDS Stream
 1. Create an ADH Signup against the created resources (streams)
 1. Make an API request to GetSignup to activate the signup
-1. Make an API request to GetSignupResources to view accessible and inaccesible resources in the signup
+1. Make an API request to GetSignupResources to view accessible and inaccessible resources in the signup
 1. Make updates to the Streams (post data to stream)
 1. Make an API request to GetUpdates and ensure that data updates are received
 1. Create a new SDS Stream and make an API request to UpdateSignupResources to include the new stream